 “To live under a dictator is like slavery.
 There is no justice.
 There is no peace.
 It is not a free country.”
 Over fifty years of living under a Congolese dictatorship was long enough for Ildevert Mboungou.
 In the Congo, Ildevert worked as a chef for the employees of a major oil company.
-When it was found out that he was a supporter of the Democratic party the dictatorship that ruled and mistreated the Congolese people for decades began to severely abuse him.
-Ildevert was forced to leave his employment, his home, and all he knew.
-He had to escape his homeland and flee to America.
+The authorities found out that he was a supporter of the Democratic party, and the dictatorship that ruled and mistreated the Congolese people for decades took revenge.
+Ildevert had to leave his employment, home, and all he knew.
+He escaped his homeland and fled to America.

-“I came to CCO with only a plastic bag that held my Bible, documents, passport and coat.
-That is all I had but I was happy to find shelter.
-I met Franke, Andre and Jeremy and they made me feel welcome.
-I was able to have meals, clothes, showers, and a bed.
+“I came to CCO with only a plastic bag that held my Bible, documents, passport, and coat.
+That is all I had, but I was happy to find shelter.
+I met Franke, Andre, and Jeremy, and they made me feel welcome.
+I could have meals, clothing, showers, and a bed.
 I am no longer alone and outside.
-Coming to the shelter was extraordinary!”
+Coming to the shelter was extraordinary.”

-- Ildevert Mboungou, as told to Beth Nicholls and translated by Francke Moukiama
+- Ildevert Mboungou, as told to Beth Nicholls and translated by Franke Moukiama